ideabosque/datawald_deployment/README.md

 ### Step 4: Deploy DataWald Integration Framework

-1. Add entries into the `se-endpoints` collection, using the `endpoint_id` from the `lambda_config.json` file located in the `datawald_deployment` directory.
+1. Add entries into the `se-endpoints` (DynamoDB Table) collection, using the `endpoint_id` from the `lambda_config.json` file located in the `datawald_deployment` directory.
 The format for each entry should be as follows:

     ```bash
     {